Argentina into World Cup semi-finals after penalty shootout win over Netherlands

 It was also no less than Argentina deserved at that stage.
 In that early period, they had been the only side actually looking to play it forward.

-It was the first time Netherlands had been behind in this World Cup, and they now needed to do something different themselves.
+It was the first time the Netherlands had been behind in this World Cup, and they now needed to do something different themselves.

 They did switch it up, for their part.
-Van Gaal’s side began to sling balls into the box from fairly early on - and realised it was causing problems.
+Van Gaal’s side began to sling balls into the box from fairly early on, realising it was causing problems.
 They caused even more when Luuk de Jong and Wout Weghorst were brought on.

 It also set a clear pattern to the game.
 The Dutch were trying to work opportunities to launch it, Argentina were frequently breaking into the space now left behind.
 Another goal was clearly coming.
 Alexis Mac Allister overhit a pass when Molina was surging through again.
 Messi hit a free-kick narrowly over.